EricDriussi/host-your-own/README.md

 - A [Nextcloud](https://nextcloud.com/) instance @ `cloud.domain`.
 - A [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance @ `vault.domain`.
 - A [SearxNG](https://github.com/searxng/searxng) instance @ `searx.domain`.
+- A [Gitea](https://github.com/go-gitea/gitea) instance @ `git.domain`.
 - Regular backups and updates for these services.
 - Your dotfiles set up and ready to go (using GNU-Stow).
-- Up to date [neovim](https://github.com/neovim/neovim) install (if dotfiles are provided).
+- Up to date [neovim](https://github.com/neovim/neovim) install (if nvim config is found in dotfiles).
 - [Fail2ban](https://github.com/fail2ban/fail2ban) protection.
 - [Bunkerweb](https://github.com/bunkerity/bunkerweb) protection.
 - HTTPS all the things.
-- Possibly more stuff in the future.

 ## 🔧 Pre-requisites

 ### A Debian based VPS

-This should work with the cheapest most basic VPS you can find with Debian Bullseye.
+This should work with the cheapest most basic VPS you can find.

 ### DNS

 You **need** a valid domain name and your DNS records should be properly set up.

-This should include A and AAAA records for your root domain, as well as your subdomains (at least `cloud`, `vault` and `searx`).
+This should include A and AAAA records for your root domain, as well as CNAME records for your subdomains (at least `cloud`, `vault`, `searx` and `git`).

 ## ⚙️ Config